RW1216/CogDrawTool/README.md

 This program was created during my internship at QES Mechatronic in 2023.

 Functionalities:
+-Annotate images
 -Import/Export images
    -annotation metadata is also included
--Annotate images
--Annocation metadata will be shown on the table in the right section of the program
+-Annotation metadata will be shown on the table in the right section of the program -Change the color of the annotation

 Types of annotations:
--Point
--Line
--
+-Rectangle, text, point, line, arrow, draw
+-2-point lenght, multi-point length, radius, triangle angle, 2-line angle, perpendicular length, 2-circle length

 Technologies used:
 IDE - Visual Studio